Discover Your Market: A Student Entrepreneur Project

 Educator Guide

-A structured overview that supports the introduction of key concepts, classroom facilitation, and optional extensions.
-The guide includes pacing suggestions suitable for either a single class session or a short multi-day project.
+A clear, structured guide that supports concept introduction, classroom facilitation, and discussion.
+Includes pacing options for a single class session or a short multi-day project.

 Student Packet